rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQuerySla.md

     - cdmClusterUUID - System.String: UUID of the Rubrik cluster.
     - includeArchived - System.Boolean: Include archived SLA Domain.
 - Returns DownloadSlaWithReplicationCsvReply.
-### globaldomainswithexternalreplicationtargets
-Query all cross-account SLA Summaries with external replication targets.
-This API is an internal API that will be used by internal service accounts for cross-account metadata exchange.

-- There are 6 arguments.
-    - first - System.Int32: Returns the first n elements from the list.
-    - after - System.String: Returns the elements in the list that come after the specified cursor.
-    - last - System.Int32: Returns the last n elements from the list.
-    - before - System.String: Returns the elements in the list that come before the specified cursor.
-    - sortBy - SlaQuerySortByField: Field to sort the SLA Domains list.
-    - sortOrder - SortOrder: Sort order for sorting the SLA Domains returned by the query.
-- Returns SLAWithExternalReplicationTargetSummaryConnection.
 ### globalfilterlist
 Retrieves a list of SLA Domains.